meowsbits/node-crawler/README.md

 1. And then `npm install` then `npm start`
 1. Run tests to make sure the data processing is working good. `npm test`

+_Isaac_

+This didn't work for me.
+So I instead set up a Caddyfile to serve the site and proxy the API.
+Use: `caddy run` from the project root.
+This is only a development configuration, rather than the production-facing nginx configuration also included.

 #### Production

 To deploy this web app: